Getting a mortgage when you’re a single parent is challenging. If you’re self-employed to boot, good luck!

 The good news is that it’s absolutely possible to get a mortgage if you’re a single parent.
-I have successfully made two single parent mortgage applications.
+I have successfully made two single parent mortgage applications in the UK.

 I bought my first flat at 27, and when I moved into a house with my future husband, I converted and increased my RBS mortgage into a joint mortgage.
-When we divorced in 2007, we sold the house and I used the proceeds to get a new, cheaper property.
+When we divorced in 2007, we sold the house and I used the proceeds to get a new, cheaper property with a fresh mortgage in just my name.
 More than ten years later, I’ve just secured another single parent mortgage to buy a larger, new-build property.